Garmin API

 • Distance: Distance traveled in meters.
 Internally stored as distance_meter.

-• Active Kilocalories: Active kilocalories burned during the monitoring period.
+• Active Kilocalories: Active kilocalories (dietary calories) burned during the monitoring period.
+This includes only the calories burned by the activity and not calories burned as part of the basal metabolic rate (BMR).
 Internally stored as active_kilocalories.

 • Mean Motion Intensity: The average motion intensity scores for all minutes in this monitoring period.
 Internally stored as mean_motion_intesity.